Originally written in April 2015

 30. Tampa Bay Lightning — Ondrej Pavelec, G

-Ondrej Pavelec has enjoyed a nice career with Atlanta and Winnipeg after being a second-round pick in 2005.
+Ondrej Pavelec enjoyed a nice career with Atlanta and Winnipeg after being a second-round pick in 2005.
 His play earned him a bump up to the end of the first round with Tampa Bay.
 Plus, the Lightning needed someone after losing Nikolai Khabibulin.

 Original Pick: D Vladimir Mihalik